 Your profile is obviously your landing page in the Instagram world, but bear in mind you have a shorter amount of time and words to impress and turn a visitor into a follower.
 In that case, your description, brand hashtag and call-to-action, altogether, need to create the “love at first sight” moment.

 Observing what actions have frequently taken place on your profile helps you develop a roadmap to better approach your audience.
 Do they click on the link in your bio?
 You may want to change your CTA to get better results.
 Do you get lots of calls or emails?
 Then, it would be good to have someone handling all of these requests.

 If you have an impressive number of profile visitors but a small number of followers, you may want to re-polish your profile: does your bio inform people about your core business?
 Does it reflect your business personality?
 Is your feed photogenic and appealing enough?

-In addition to all of that, by monitoring brand hashtags, you have a better idea of how well your Instagram account is doing and what your audience is talking about.
+In addition to all of that, by monitoring brand hashtags, you have a better idea how well your Instagram account is doing and what your audience is talking about.
 Monitoring trends with hashtags also helps you identify potential topics for your content.

 Audience demographic data

 Understanding your audience is always the first and foremost step in any marketing strategy.
 You can easily get this insight from Instagram and leverage it in whichever way that benefits your business.

 For example, knowing where most of your followers come from allows you to schedule posts better, based on their time zone.
 Integrating some of the most discussed topics in their niches also creates more engagement.
 However, keep in mind that the content should also be relevant to your business.

 Information such as age and gender also helps you be more accurate in targeting your audience: does your content hit the right audience?
 Besides, checking when is your followers are the most active is extremely important when it comes to delivering your content at the right time.